How do I know that the program will work in my situation?

 How does the Arrowsmith Program differ from conventional approaches to working with learning difficulties?

 The Arrowsmith Program is not teaching content, but changing the brain of the learner so that it can register, absorb, retain, process and use the content in the acquisition of academic, social and vocational skills.
+Emotional well-being is paramount in order to live a happy and meaningful life.
+Our students leave proud of who they are and ready to accept the challenges ahead.

 Is the Arrowsmith Program supported by research?